Infant cremation policy

 Definition of ashes

-Easthampstead Park Crematorium considers cremated remains and ashes to be one and the same thing.
+We consider cremated remains and ashes to be one and the same thing.
 This is in line with Lord Bonomy's recommendations.
-We support the commission's definition that ashes are "all that is left in the cremator at the end of the cremation process, and following the removal of any metal."
+We agree that ashes are what remain in the cremator after the cremation process is complete and any metal has been removed.

 Return of ashes

 Our approach to the cremation of babies and infants is designed to maximise the recovery of ashes.
-This includes the use of a cremation tray designed to retain ashes where practicable, and the maintenance of operational conditions that will minimise the loss of any ashes during the process of cremation.
+This includes:

-We will employ best practice, for example the use of specialist computer programmes and metal trays.
-Our staff will be vigilant during the cremation process.
-They will adjust operational conditions when necessary to protect the ashes of babies and infants and maximise their recovery.
+We will follow best practice, using specialist computer programmes and metal trays.
+Our staff will be vigilant during the cremation process and make changes to operational conditions when needed.
+This is to protect the ashes and maximises their recovery.

 Disposal of ashes